NVIDIA/G-Assist/plugins/access-stock-tonic/README.md

 - **predict_hourly**: Get hourly-level predictions and analysis for a stock (market hours only).
 - **predict_min15**: Get 15-minute interval predictions and analysis for a stock (market hours only).
 - **stock_selection**: Intelligently select and rank stocks for structured products based on analysis data and user preferences.

+#### Model Selection (Advanced)
+- By default, the Chronos model used is `amazon/chronos-t5-small`.
+- To use a different Chronos-compatible model from Hugging Face, set the `CHRONOS_MODEL` environment variable as described above.
+- Example: `CHRONOS_MODEL=your-hf-username/your-chronos-model`
+- This allows you to experiment with custom or fine-tuned Chronos models for advanced use cases.

 #### Parameters (prediction entrypoints)
 - `symbol` (str): Stock ticker symbol (e.g., "AAPL")